latent-to/developer-docs/docs/subnets/crowdloans-tutorial.md

   - Ensure the nested call was supplied during `create`.
 The pallet stores it as a preimage; if unavailable, it errors and drops the reference.
 - Refund does nothing
   - Refunds only after `end` and only for non‑finalized campaigns.
 It processes up to `RefundContributorsLimit` contributors per call.

-## What you learned

-- How to create and fund a crowdloan whose purpose is to register a leased subnet.
-- How to finalize and verify the subnet lease, contributor shares, and beneficiary proxy.
-- How to recover funds via refund/dissolve if the campaign does not reach its cap.